osg-htc/docs/docs/other/lcmaps-voms-authentication.md

             :::console
             [root@ce]# condor_ce_reconfig

+4. Restart the `condor-ce` service
-    4. Remove edg-mkgridmap and related packages:
+5. Remove edg-mkgridmap and related packages:

         :::console
         [root@ce]# yum erase edg-mkgridmap

-        !!!note
+    !!! warning
         In the output from this command, yum should **not** list other packages than the one.
 If it lists other packages, cancel the erase operation, make sure the other packages are updated to their OSG 3.3 (or 3.4) versions (they should have ".osg33" or ".osg34" in their versions), and try again.

 #### Mapping VOs